-in Central F Items not stored in a manner which restricts traffic routes and emergency exits or equipment. in contra Danger of injury in activity area Students Activity area to be locked during break and staff on duty in area.
+in Control P Items not stored in a manner which restricts traffic routes and emergency exits or equipment.
+Danger of injury in activity area Students Activity area to be locked during break and staff on duty in area.
 All students to be warned not to use any equipment not associated with the music centre Registered First Aider on site and First Aid Kit appropriately stocked.
 Any accidents should be reported on the log and to the Business manager Estelle.Bodin@centralbedfordshire.gov.uk Electrical equipment Students and staff.
 All music centre electrical equipment to be PAT tested on an annual basis List to be updated.
-Liaise with Rebecca.Day@centralbedfordshire.gov.uk for new equipment to be tested Unattended students & supervision Students Staff supervision at all times during activity and break periods No student to be left unattended at the end of Centre activity Clear expectations of behaviour and site rules in place and shared with students Safeguarding policy guidelines in place External events, trips & tours Students Parents/Carers informed and written consent and contact details gained Appropriate equipment such as trolleys should be used to music chair stacks and other large objects Risk assessment to be carried out and appropriate controls put in place and appropriate student staff ratios met Arrangements to be made to provide basic food hygiene training for helpers Moving equipment/furniture Staff & Students Large pieces of equipment should not be moved by students Staff should seek help to move any large objects • Refreshments & Hygiene All Urns and kettles should be out of reach of children - pushed to back of table. • Security - money on site Staff All centre fees to be paid over the phone 0300 300 6604 or online via www.inspiring.music@centralbedfordshire.gov.uk All cash to be locked in a cash box and banked on a regular basis Only a small float on site each week for tuck shop which is the responsibility of Music Centre staff.
-Additional risks identified specific to centre: • •
+Liaise with Rebecca.Day@centralbedfordshire.gov.uk for new equipment to be tested Unattended students & supervision Students Staff supervision at all times during activity and break periods No student to be left unattended at the end of Centre activity · Clear expectations of behaviour and site rules in place and shared with students Safeguarding policy guidelines in place External events, trips & tours Students Parents/Carers informed and written consent and contact details gained Appropriate equipment such as trolleys should be used to music chair stacks and other large objects Risk assessment to be carried out and appropriate controls put in place and appropriate student staff ratios met Arrangements to be made to provide basic food hygiene training for helpers Moving equipment/furniture Staff & Students Large pieces of equipment should not be moved by students Staff should seek help to move any large objects Staff follow safer handling procedures Refreshments & Hygiene All Urns and kettles should be out of reach of children - pushed to back of table.
+Adult supervision of the tuckshop area Security - money on site Staff All centre fees to be paid over the phone 0300 300 6604 or online via www.inspiring.music@centralbedfordshire.gov.uk All cash to be locked in a cash box and banked on a regular basis Only a small float on site each week for tuck shop which is the responsibility of Music Centre staff.
+Additional risks identified specific to centre: All Students moving between the 6 th Form Common Room and the music centre.
+All students are escorted between the common room and music centre by either a member or staff or adult volunteer.